headlinez.news Live news trend intelligence

 Urokodia!
 518-million-year-old fossil shows beginning of spider's bite

-A 518-million-year-old fossil of the creature Urokodia provides new evidence regarding the evolutionary origins of spider fangs.
+A 518-million-year-old fossil of the creature Urokodia is providing new evidence regarding the evolutionary origins of spider fangs.

 6sources